microservices-demo/microservices-demo/deploy/kubernetes/manifests-monitoring/README.md

 `kubectl apply $(ls *-prometheus-*.yaml | awk ' { print " -f " $1 } ')`

-The prometheus server is exposed on Nodeport `31090`.
+The prometheus server will be exposed on Nodeport `31090`.

 ### Grafana

-First deploy apply the grafana manifests from 20 to 22:
+First deploy the grafana manifests from 20 to 22:

 `kubectl apply $(ls *-grafana-*.yaml | awk ' { print " -f " $1 } ') | grep -v grafana-import`